MD-CWI/afivo-streamer/documentation/photoionization.md

 \snippet m_photoi.f90 photoi_general_parameters

+The amount of photoionization can be varied using the `photoi%%eta` parameter, for example by doing different simulations using:

+    photoi%eta = 0.0375
+    photoi%eta = 0.075
+    photoi%eta = 0.15

 # Helmholtz approach

 The basic idea is to approximate the absorption function for photons with a series expansion.
 The user can either use one of the built-in expansions, or define custom coefficients through the following parameters: